The strange case of the entity Gordon Davis

 Where do spirits originate from?

-Reviewing the events related to mediumistic manifestations and communications reported in the pages of this section, the most consistent hypothesis seems to consist in the recognition of the existence of some autonomous entities (spirits) existing in a psychic dimension, normally separated from the physical dimension in which we live as human beings.
+Reviewing the events related to mediumistic manifestations and communications reported in the pages of this section, the most consistent hypothesis seems to consist in the recognition of the existence of some autonomous entities (the spirits) existing in another dimension, normally separated from the physical dimension in which we live as human beings.
 In fact, it is not possible to explain some contents of mediumistic communications on the basis of the sole memories or the personal unconscious of the medium or the sitters.
-It therefore seems that in certain conditions communication channels can be opened that allow these entities to interact with our dimension, also exerting a more or less powerful form of psychic influence on the human mind.
-We could therefore also consider the hypothesis of a dualism existing between our conscious Ego, tuned to the psychic contents determined by the normal mental activity of the brain, and a spirit to which the Ego can be associated and connected, even without knowing it .
+It therefore seems that in certain conditions communication channels can be opened that allow these entities to interact with our dimension, also exerting a more or less powerful form of influence on the human mind.
+We could therefore also consider the hypothesis of a dualism existing between our conscious Ego, tuned to the contents of the psyche determined by the normal mental activity of the brain, and a spirit to which the Ego can be associated and connected, even without knowing it.
 On the following page on the alien spirit we will try to understand, on the basis of the human testimony of a medium, what consequences this strange association can have for our lives.

 Spiritualism